 Catholic Immigration Legal Services (CILS) provides quality legal immigration assistance to low-income residents of Washington.
-Currently, CILS provides free citizenship/N-400 application assistance to people who are currently on public benefits or living in the city of Seattle, and free citizenship and green card assistance to refugees and asylees who have been in the U.S. less than five years.
-CILS has two office locations: Seattle and Mt.
-Vernon.
+Currently, CILS provides free citizenship/N-400 application assistance to people who are currently receiving public benefits or living in the city of Seattle.
+All other immigration legal services are provided for a small fee.

 Services provided by CILS include:

 - Family-based petitions